 Taking small bites of food

 Not eating high-fat and high-sugar foods, such as fast food, cakes, and cookies

 Even though having a smaller stomach makes it easier to eat less, some people still eat too much.
 Some people drink lots of shakes or other high-calorie liquids.
 Others keep eating even when they're full and gradually stretch out their smaller stomach.
 Even though you had surgery, you still have to watch what you eat so you lose weight and don't gain it back.

 Also, because you aren't absorbing food normally, you have to be careful you get enough vitamins, minerals, proteins, and other important nutrition.

 Changing how you eat can be hard.
 Counseling or a support group may help.

 What are the benefits of weight-loss surgery?

-Weight-loss surgery may help you lose weight that you couldn't lose by dieting or taking diet pills.
+Weight-loss surgery may help you lose weight that you couldn't lose by dieting.
 Also, you usually lose a lot more weight with surgery than with dieting.